 In Master Receive mode, the first byte transmitted contains the slave address of the transmitting device (7 bits) and the R/\overline{W} bit.
 In this case, the R/\overline{W} bit will be logic '1'.
 Thus, the first byte transmitted is a 7-bit slave address followed by a '1' to indicate the receive bit.
 Serial data is received via SDA, while SCL outputs the serial clock.
-Serial data is received, an Acknowledge bit is transmitted.
+Serial data is received eight bits at a time.
+After each byte is received, an Acknowledge bit is transmitted.
 Start and Stop conditions indicate the beginning and end of transmission.